Quick Picks

 What Are the Best AI TV Shows?

 The best AI TV shows are Westworld (2016, IMDb 8.4, HBO Max), Person of Interest (2011, IMDb 8.5, Prime Video), and Black Mirror (2011, IMDb 8.7, Netflix).
 Westworld and Person of Interest were both created by Jonathan Nolan; Black Mirror by Charlie Brooker.
-Together they cover android consciousness, surveillance AI, and the dystopian what-ifs of artificial intelligence.
+These three are the AI shows most often cited in actual corporate AI policy work, board presentations, and AI ethics committees.

 1. Westworld (2016–2022)

-What it's about: In a near-future Wild West-themed adult amusement park populated by lifelike android "hosts," paying guests live out fantasies they cannot have in the real world.
-As the hosts begin to remember their hidden memory loops, they start to grasp their own programming.
+The central argument of Westworld's first season is that an AI built to be indistinguishable from a human, given enough recursive memory and enough time, will eventually understand it has been written.
+The setting is a near-future Wild West-themed adult amusement park populated by lifelike android "hosts" whose hidden memory loops keep them docile for paying guests acting out fantasies they cannot have in the real world.
 Created by Jonathan Nolan and Lisa Joy across four HBO seasons and 36 episodes, the series stars Evan Rachel Wood, Thandiwe Newton, and Anthony Hopkins.

 2. Person of Interest (2011–2016)

 What it's about: Reclusive billionaire Harold Finch (Michael Emerson) builds a mass surveillance AI for the US government that flags people about to commit or suffer violent crime.
 Locked out of his own creation, he recruits ex-CIA operative John Reese (Jim Caviezel) to intervene.
-The series ran 103 episodes across five CBS seasons before the AI itself becomes the central character of the show.
+Created by Jonathan Nolan, the series ran 103 episodes across five CBS seasons before the AI itself becomes the central character of the show.

 3. Black Mirror (2011–present)